-What is Silver Plus (+)?
+What is Silver Plus health insurance?

-Who may suit Silver cover?
+Who may suit Silver health insurance?

 A Silver policy may be worth considering if you want to be covered for a variety of hospital treatments and services.
 For example, as it covers back, neck and spine treatment, it could be helpful if your job is physically intensive.
 A Silver policy could also be worth looking into if you need dental surgery or if you have heart and vascular problems or need to have a hearing device implanted.